raibisch/ESP32-S3-WROOM-4MB/README.md

 "4mb_max_partition.csv" for a big program-space (not ota-update) or "4mb_2ota_partition.csv" for 2 ota partition (ota-update posible and data in spiffs)

 ### Prerequisites
-platformio and visual-studio code... and a ESP32-S3-WROOM Module with only 4MB-Flash (no PSRAM)
+Software: platformio and visual-studio code
+Hardware: **ESP32-S3-Wroom-1-N4** this Module has only 4MB-Flash and no PSRAM !

 ### Installing